rawler/nomad/website/source/docs/drivers/docker.html.md

 ### Authentication

-If you want to pull from a private repo (for example on dockerhub or quay.io), you will need to specify credentials in your job via the `auth` option or by storing the credentials in a file and setting the [docker.auth.config](#auth_file) value on the client.
+If you want to pull from a private repo (for example on dockerhub or quay.io), you will need to specify credentials in your job via:

+ * the `auth` option

+ * by storing the credentials in a file and setting the [docker.auth.config](#auth_file) value on the client.

+ * by setting `docker.auth.helper` in the client to a [credsStore](https://docs.docker.com/engine/reference/commandline/login/#credential-helper-protocol) helper on $PATH

 The `auth` object supports the following keys: